 Omono why are you talking about this now?

 Because the teaser for Black Panther just came out and I am absolutely in love with Letitia Wright.
 I mean, I've seen 3 frames of the girl (and consequently stalked her) as Shuri and she's completely won me over.
 And even though seeing this 1st trailer brought back waves of melancholia, I am simultaneously obsessively proud of her.
-Because as a fellow actress, a fellow millenial, as a fellow black woman, I can't help but root for her and what she as Shuri will do for my demographic.
+Because as a fellow actress, as a fellow black woman, I can't help but root for her and what she as Shuri will do for my demographic.
 I mean, that's my Wonder Woman.

 So like my girl Lupita said, Hold on tightly, but let the F go lightly.
 Because Hollywood my dears, is the worst.
 Flirt.
 Ever.